My dear friend Aldair,

 com as 4 vidas

 This poem by Campilho assumed a great relevance for me in these last times.
 It talks directly about the sensation of encountering the chance treasures that hide in books.
 A wave of warmth that comes from the small things and that I always feel.
-I hope the people who find the Chupim eggs can also experience this.
+I hope the people who find Chupim eggs can also experience this.
 But besides that, I found it interesting that she referenced the American poet Walt Whitman.

 Remember when I was Nicole?
-I don’t know if I commented on it, but one of my greatest inspirations for that performance were the possibilities of creation opened by Fernando Pessoa’s heteronyms, especially Álvaro de Campos, who loved Walt Whitman.
+I don’t know if I commented on it, but one of my greatest inspirations for that performance was the possibilities of creation opened by Fernando Pessoa’s heteronyms, especially Álvaro de Campos, who loved Walt Whitman.
 To Campos, Whitman was his master, his idol, that great person we look upon when we’re making an effort of self-growth.
 Honoring Whitman, Álvaro de Campos explored the energy of the modern world.
 I went through my teenage years reading endlessly the complete works of Campos.
 Despite not being an enthusiast of the modern-day machinery present in the poems, there was some vital power in there that got me hooked for entire afternoons when I was fifteen, sixteen, seventeen years old.
-I spent the days memorizing pages that maybe I didn’t even understand that well, and even without knowing Walt Whitman, the part of me that had been molded by Campos’s verses loved him as well.
+I spent days memorizing pages that maybe I didn’t even understand that well, and even without knowing Walt Whitman, the part of me that had been molded by Campos’s verses loved him as well.

-A German performance and theater theoretician that I love very much, Erika Fischer-Lichte, says that in the theater the body of the actors and actresses is, at the same time, theirs and their characters’.
-She explains that they go through, at the same time, a process of incorporation – of the role they play – and show themselves to the observers in their phenomenological presence, and that this tension is essential to generate corporeity in the processes of the arts of the body.
+A German performance and theater theoretician, Erika Fischer-Lichte, says that in the theater the body of the actors and actresses is, at the same time, theirs and their characters’.
+She explains that they go through, at the same time, a process of incorporation – of the role they play – and show themselves to the observers in their phenomenological presence and that this tension is essential to generate corporeity in the processes of the arts of the body.
 The public alternates the attention between these two registers, just as we also oscillate between a duality of states in the comprehension of our own matter: to be a body and to have a body.
 Fichter-Lichte quotes, in the construction of this thought, the philosopher Helmut Plessner, who understands this characteristic of the acting exercise as a symbol of the human condition itself (FISCHER-LICHTE, 2008).
-But for a long time in our society the notion that we are a body was not the predominant one, and our matter was seen only as a tool to apply the wills of the mind.
+But for a long time in our society, the notion that we are a body was not the predominant one, and our matter was seen only as a tool to apply the wills of the mind.
 The science from the time when Walt Whitman lived believed that all of our feelings were produced in the brain and the rest of the body was only a big chunk of flesh following orders (LEHER, 2007).
 The poet was a pioneer when he brought as the kernel of this poetic practice the doubt about the validity of this premise, defending that there’s no determinant separation between body and spirit – and focusing on the simultaneousness of having and being a body).
 In his masterpiece Leaves of Grass: “Behold, the body includes and is the meaning, the main / concern, and includes and is the soul” (WHITMAN.
 2007, p.
 174)

 I learned daily lessons from the way you made people automatically love you at the first second of interaction, the prowess with which you got rid of any negative consequence of the messes you got involved in, and especially the genius you transpired when you started to dance.
 With the luck of having your company to show me how wrong I was, I could start to understand what was the power of the action of a body in the world.
 The psychophysical experiences that I had through performances also helped me to think about the consequences of having my body directly involved in the production of works and understanding more about this knowledge of the flesh – which is, itself, our soul, as Whitman tried to show me in his poems.

-To live the power of the wisdom of the body was the dynamo of this Masters project, that has opened so many doors to me and that taught me so much, and that I now dedicate to your memory.
+To live the power of the wisdom of the body was the dynamo of this Master's project, that has opened so many doors to me, and that taught me so much, and that I now dedicate to your memory.
 Last year, during the development of the research for Fictions and Falsities, one of my indispensable tasks was to ask for Exu’s permission.
 I needed the orisha to allow me to think about my performance work and its registrations and actions using his mythology.
-In Mexico City during the In: cuerpo performance I had the opportunity to talk for more than two hours with Exu through the Santeria oracle.
+In Mexico City during the In: Cuerpo performance I had the opportunity to talk for more than two hours with Exu through the Santeria oracle.
 This religion exists not only in Mexico but also in other Latin-American countries, and it has its differences and likenesses to our Candomblé.
 However, I can’t give any details about the house itself where this talk took place, and this is by specific determination of Exu.
 What I can say is that there was a tense moment when the priest told me he needed to evoke the names of the deceased relatives I miss the most.
 There is an African proverb that says that “when you don’t know where you’re going, look back and know at least where are you coming from” (GONÇALVES, 2006, p.
 363).
 The oracle agreed with that and told me about the importance of the connection with one’s ancestrality to strengthen our roots, to understand who we are.
 Unfortunately, I have almost no narrative about my ancestors and had no answer to give him.
 I told him I had never lost anyone, and so he gave a lecture (rightly so) about how Brazilians are lazy and let our roots fall into oblivion.
-He told me then to pray, so that even without faces or names my ancestors would listen and be closer to me.
+He told me then to pray so that even without faces or names my ancestors would listen and be closer to me.

-We famously are a people without memory – and so that saying this is already a cliché – but we’re learning a little, and it’s nice to see indigenous, black, mixed Brazilians being proud of their roots and bringing back the names of their cultures that were erased by the millions of Catholic baptisms.
+We famously are a people without memory – and so that saying this is already a cliché – but we’re learning a little, and it’s nice to see indigenous, black, colored Brazilians being proud of their roots and bringing back the names of their cultures that were erased by the millions of Catholic baptisms.
 Or even having DNA tests to know from which distant points of the planet came their grandparents.
 There’s a whole movement around retelling the past that was violently erased by genocidal colonization.
 To rewrite history is one of the most beautiful ways of changing the present.

 But I also like Donna Haraway’s idea of ancestrality a lot (2015).
-She is an American thinker that proposes that we abandon the notion that kinship is inseparable from blood.
+She is an American thinker that proposes that we abandon the notion that kinship is inseparable from the blood.
 In her proposition make kin, not babies, the contact between people must be strengthened in a fraternal way, beyond traditional family relationships.
-This way of thinking of Haraway appears in a dozen of other places, with the transformations in the concept of family and the progress we slowly make regarding certain patriarchal paradigms.
+This way of thinking of Haraway appears in a dozen other places, with the transformations in the concept of family and the progress we slowly make regarding certain patriarchal paradigms.
 Miro, for example, thinks of the possibility of dissident ancestrality – the connection with those who died opening space for existences outside of the cisgender and heterosexual pattern -, that speaks more to his way of being in the world than the direct look to blood and genealogy.
 It’s about being together, creating links, and making the world.
 How me, you, and that group of people whom we loved so much did – without them, we couldn’t recognize ourselves, for the history of one is reflected in the eyes of all the others.
 And so, then the “cab ran with me by the shore of the Lagoa towards Botafogo” I repeated the prayer the priest taught me and thought of us.

-Here in Switzerland I started reading the story of Kehinde/Luiza, the main character in the book “A defect of color”, by the ex-advertiser Ana Maria Gonçalves.
+Here in Switzerland, I started reading the story of Kehinde/Luiza, the main character in the book “A defect of color”, by the ex-advertiser Ana Maria Gonçalves.
 In the metafiction, the biography of Luiza Mahin is reconstructed so that it be the starting point for telling the history of Bahia in the 19th century and the suffering of the black people who fought slavery.
 The two sons of Kehinde are abikus, “spirits that have been friends for more time than one of us can count and that, before being born, arrange between themselves that they’ll soon die again to meet in the spirit world” (GONÇALVES, 2006, p.8).
 In the yorubá culture, abikus are those who die before their parents – in childhood or puberty – because they’ve already chosen their path before coming to Earth.
 They come briefly to the world of the living and quickly return to the company of the other abiku children to play.
 Since then, I can’t stop thinking that you, even though you fooled your destiny for almost 30 years, but never stopped being a boy, have abiku spirit.
 Everybody dies, maybe I’m just in a bit more of a hurry, you told me once.

 FISCHER-LICHTE, Erika.
 The Transformative Power of Performance.
 New York: Routledge, 2008.